Writing for Process Street, I outlined my concept of Agile ISO.

 Get your teams to document their own process.
 It can be super simple at first.
 Any task they do more than twice should be recorded.
 It could be bulletpoints on the back of a fag-packet, just so long as they get the basic steps down.

-The goal would be to then note these processes in Process Street (or another software, I guess) and each time that employee starts that process in real life, they run the checklist for that process in the platform.
+The goal would be to then note these processes in Process Street (or another software or collaborative tool, I guess) and each time that employee starts that process in real life, they run the checklist for that process in the platform.